blavejr/OrganiseDesktop/README.md

 All the necessary packages are mentioned in requirements.txt.
 They can be installed by running `pip install -r requirements.txt`.
 For development purposes, I suggest you create a virtual environment to keep a clear state, separate from your own setup.
+The activate.sh script has been provided to ensure a standard development environment.
+To create the environment if it doesn't already exist, or simply load it otherwise, run `source ./activate.sh`

+If you do not want to create a virtual environment, just run the pip command above and ignore the following.
+Otherwise, the activate.sh script will handle the creation and loading of the virtual environment with all the necessary dependencies.
+Furthermore, once a new dependency is established, remove requirements.txt and please run `pip freeze > requirements.txt` to generate a new file that should be commited to version control.

 Python3 Instructions:
 `python -m venv organise_desktop`